-Chemical compounds found in this herb are beflavone, flavonolglycoside, triterpine, saponin, phenanthraquninone and flavonoids.
+Active compounds found in this herb are beflavone, flavonolglycoside, triterpine, saponin, phenanthraquninone and flavonoids.

-Kachnar is native to India and china.
+Kachnar is native to India and China.
 It is distributed throughout India at ascending altitude of 1300mt in Himalayan tract extending eastward to Assam, eastern, central and south India.
-It is also found in Burma, Nepal, Pakistan and Sri Lanka.
+It is also found in Burma, Nepal, Pakistan, and Sri Lanka.

 - Kingdom - Plantae